eliasecchig/test-docs-sp/docs/guide/observability.md

 ### Looker Studio Dashboard

-Once the data is written to BigQuery, it can be used to populate a [Looker Studio dashboard](https://lookerstudio.google.com/c/reporting/fa742264-4b4b-4c56-81e6-a667dd0f853f/page/tEnnC).
+Once the data is written to BigQuery, it can be used to populate a [Looker Studio dashboard](https://lookerstudio.google.com/c/reporting/46b35167-b38b-4e44-bd37-701ef4307418/page/tEnnC).
+Use [this dashboard](https://lookerstudio.google.com/c/reporting/fa742264-4b4b-4c56-81e6-a667dd0f853f/page/tEnnC) if using non-ADK agents.

 This dashboard template provides a starting point for building custom visualizations on top of the captured data.